Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ### Deploying the Website
 The website code was created in Gitpod, then all the files were saved.
 At the Gitpod commmand line:-
 1. Git add (files)
-2. git commit -m (leaving an additional commments on what was created or changed in ""s)
+2. git commit -m "additional commments on what was created or changed"
-3. git push (this command transfers code fro Gitpod to the repository in Github)
+3. git push (this command transfers code from Gitpod to the repository in Github)
 4. On the Github site, the settings menu was selected, this displayed a new screen.
 5. In the section called 'Github Pages' where it says 'Source', the main branch was selected (the default branch).
 6. 'Save ' was clicked to display the URL of the website.

-There is often a delay of up to 20 minutes before the website becomes available.
+(There is often a delay of up to 20 minutes before the website becomes available.)
 The address of this website is https://sanson0.github.io/tennis_club/
 ### Making changes to the website
-Whenever new changes to the code are made (within the main branch), once these changes are saved, and commands git add, git commit and git push are used, the changes to the website are automatically deployed (so they appear at the address https://sanson0.github.io/tennis_club/).
+Whenever new changes to the code are made (within the main branch), and these changes are saved, and commands git add, git commit and git push are used, the changes to the website are automatically deployed (so they appear at the address https://sanson0.github.io/tennis_club/).
 Currently there is only one branch.
 ## Testing
 Methods for testing of the website included:-